 Where: 9 Spring Lane, Boston, MA 02109

-A woman-owned bookstores in the Jamaica Plain neighborhood, Papercuts regularly hosts leading female authors, such as Celeste Ng and Eve Ewing.
+A woman-owned bookstore in the Jamaica Plain neighborhood, Papercuts regularly hosts leading female authors, such as Celeste Ng and Eve Ewing.
 It’s received accolades from The Boston Globe, Boston Magazine, The Improper Bostonian, and others.
 Stop by the small but formidable bookstore to peruse titles from the house publication Cutlass Press or otherwise, or check out the events calendar to see what’s on when you’re in town.

 Where: 5 Green Street, Boston, MA 02130